denis-berthier/Controlled-bias_Sudoku_generator_and_collection/README.md

 ### The Docs folder contians:
 * my article [Berthier 2009];
 * a "Comparisons.pdf" file stating the results of comparing the various generators in the "PROGRAMS" folder (plus other ones);
-* a "Classification.pdf" file stating the detailed results of the W classification, obtained thanks to the programs and data in this repository;
+* a "W-classification-results.pdf" file stating the detailed results of the W classification, obtained thanks to the programs and data in this repository; it repeats much of [Berthier 2009] but it provides more details and results than a single article can do.
 * a "Total.xlsx" file, recalling the number of puzzles per file in the "SMALL-CB-COLLECTIONS" folder.
 The order in this file is also the order in which they must be assembled in case you wanted a unique arge file of puzzles.
 It also corresponds to the order used for the global result files in the "CB-RESULTS" folder.